Legend of la Encantada

-La Encantada is closely related (supposedly) to mythological beings such as the Lamias, Mouras (Galician mythology), Mari and Mairu (Basque mythology), the Anjanas (Cantabrian mythology) and the Xanas (Asturian mythology), In fact one and the other, in essence, are different versions of the same narrative but adapted to particular cultural environments.
-Likewise, its relationship with the mexican figure Xtabay suggests a very ancient and almost universal presence of the myth or a possible transatlantic diffusion, either through the processes of conquest of America, in the reverse process through the importation of legends of the original American peoples, or being a round-trip tradition.
+La Encantada is supposedly closely related to mythological beings such as the Lamias, Mouras (Galician mythology), Mari and Mairu (Basque mythology), the Anjanas (Cantabrian mythology) and the Xanas (Asturian mythology), In fact, both are, in essence, different versions of the same narrative but adapted to particular cultural environments.
+Likewise, its relationship with the Mexican figure Xtabay suggests a very ancient and almost universal presence of the myth or a possible Colombian transatlantic diffusion, either through the processes of conquest of America, in the reverse process through the importation of legends of the original American peoples, or being a round-trip tradition.

 Toponymy

 The term encantada ("enchanted") is quite common in Spanish toponymy and microtoponymy and, normally, designates the apparition.
 Gálmez de Fuentes considers said toponym as an explanation or a posteriori adaptation of the Pre-Roman term *kanto ("stone, stony shore").
 Another parallelism is that, in such places, there are usually archaeological sites, so it is considered a fairly reliable indicator in previous prospecting.

 Many times the toponym is presented under the form mora encantada ("enchanted mora"), which may lead to believe that the sites are from the period of the Muslim domination.
 This is not true, since many of them are earlier and show a survival of cultural substrates that reflect the antiquity and historical memory of the place.
 The explanation to these supposed moras (which is an adaptation to Spanish of the Galician mouras, which designates the Encantadas of Galicia and Portugal) can be related to the pre-Roman term *mor ("mound, heap of stones") and, in turn, to the morras, typical villages of the Bronze Age of La Mancha.
 The name of the Basque goddess Mari is not far from these moras and mouras either, etymologically.